qingqingqingli/libasm/wiki.md

 mul ebx         ; eax *= ebx (always apply to the eax register) div edx         ; eax /= edx (always apply to the eax register)
 ```

+- **How to pick different registers?** [source](https://www.swansontec.com/sregisters.html)

+	- Using registers according to Intel's original plan allows the code to take full advantage of these optimizations.

+	- `EAX: The Accumulator`
+		- Most calculations occur in the accumulator.
+		- All nine basic operations (ADD, ADC, AND, CMP, OR, SBB, SUB, TEST, and XOR) have special one-byte opcodes for operations between the accumulator and a constant.
+		- Specialized operations, such as `multiplication`, `division`, `sign extension`, and `BCD correction` can only occur in the accumulator.
+		- In your code, **try to perform as much work in the accumulator as possible**.
+As you will see, the remaining seven general-purpose registers exist primarily to support the calculation occurring in the accumulator.

+	- `EDX: The Data Register`
+		- EDX, is most closely tied to the accumulator.
+Instructions that deal with over sized data items, such as `multiplication`, `division`, `CWD`, and `CDQ`, store the most significant bits in the data register and the least significant bits in the accumulator.
+		- The data register also plays a part in `IO instructions`.
+In this case, the accumulator holds the data to read or write from the port, and the data register holds the port address.
+		- In your code, the data register is most useful for **storing data related to the accumulator's calculation**.

+	- `ECX: The Count Register`
+		- ECX, is the x86 equivalent of the ubiquitous variable `i`. **Every counting-related instruction in the x86 uses ECX.**
+		- The most obvious counting instructions are `LOOP`, `LOOPZ`, and `LOOPNZ`.
+Another counter-based instruction is `JCXZ`, which, as the name implies, jumps when the counter is 0.
+		- The count register also appears in some `bit-shift` operations, where it holds the number of shifts to perform.
+		- Finally, the count register controls the string instructions through the `REP`, `REPE`, and `REPNE` prefixes.
+In this case, the count register determines the maximum number of times the operation will repeat.
+		- The only problem is that **this register counts downward** instead of up as in high level languages.

+	- `EDI: The Destination Index`
+		- Every loop that generates data must store the result in memory, and doing so requires a moving pointer.
+The destination index, EDI, is that pointer.
+		- **The destination index holds the implied write address of all string operations.**
+		- Many coders treat the destination index as no more than extra storage space.
+This is a mistake.
+Use the stack or some other register for storage, and **use EDI as your global write pointer**.

+	- `ESI: The Source Index`
+		- ESI has the same properties as the destination index.
+The only difference is that **the source index is for reading instead of writing**.
+Although all data-processing routines write, not all read, so the source index is not as universally useful.

+		- In situations where your code does not read any sort of data, using the source index for convenient storage space is acceptable.

+	- `ESP and EBP: The Stack Pointer and the Base Pointer`
+		- These two registers are the heart of the x86 function-call mechanism.
+When a block of code calls a function, it pushes the parameters and the return address on the stack.
+		- Once inside, function sets the base pointer equal to the stack pointer and then places its own internal variables on the stack.
+From that point on, the function refers to its parameters and variables relative to the base pointer rather than the stack pointer.
+		- **In your code, there is never a reason to use the stack pointer for anything other than the stack.** The base pointer, however, is up for grabs.
+If your routines pass parameters by register instead of by stack (they should), there is no reason to copy the stack pointer into the base pointer.
+The base pointer becomes a free register for whatever you need.

+	- `EBX: The Base Register`
+		- Of all the general-purpose registers, EBX is the only register without an important dedicated purpose.
+It is a good place to store an extra pointer or calculation step, but not much more.

 ### Instruction pointer